Zero-shot cross-modal transfer of Reinforcement Learning policies through a Global Workspace: Problem Formulation

 While our main test relies on a GW trained using all four losses (Figure~\ref{fig:GW}B), we also trained policies from GW models optimized with fewer losses, serving as ablations of the full model.
 A GW trained in a fully supervised way (without the cycles losses $L_{cy}$ and $L_{dcy}$) serves to assess the impact of semi-supervision, especially in low-data regimes (i.e., with few paired data in $\mathcal{M}$).
 We also trained a policy using a GW trained only with a contrastive loss $L_{cont}$.
 This ablation evaluates the impact of ``broadcast'' on the performance, and serves as a CLIP-like baseline because it is trained with the same alignment objective as CLIP~\citep{radford_learning_2021}.
 Finally, we compare our GW to an adaptation of the AVAE model used in~\cite{silva_playing_2020}.
 We modify their visual VAE to match the architecture of our own visual VAE in each environment; we also replace their audio VAE by an attribute VAE, with an architecture adapted to match the dimensions of our attribute vectors (see Supplementary Material for architecture details).
 This transition from audio to attribute VAE also leads to a change in the reconstruction loss: we use the same attribute reconstruction loss as the one used in the GW (see Supplementary Material).
 Apart from these architectural changes, the AVAE model is trained in a supervised way (on the paired multimodal set $\mathcal{M}$), as described in the original paper ~\citep{silva_playing_2020}.

-For both environments, we evaluate policies based on multimodal systems (GW, GW without cycles, CLIP-like, AVAE) trained with two data regimes: either a large amount of matched data, $\mathcal{M} \equiv \mathcal{U}_{attr} \equiv \mathcal{U}_v$ (full data regime), or a small amount of paired data (low data regime: $\mathcal{M}$ contains 1/4th of the full dataset for \textit{Factory}, 1/100th of the full dataset for \textit{Simple Shapes}).
+For both environments, we evaluate policies based on multimodal systems (GW, GW without cycles, CLIP-like, AVAE) trained with two data regimes: either a large amount of matched data (500 000 samples for \textit{Simple Shapes} and 200 000 for \textit{Factory}), $\mathcal{M} \equiv \mathcal{U}_{attr} \equiv \mathcal{U}_v$ (full data regime), or a small amount of paired data (low data regime: $\mathcal{M}$ contains 1/4th of the full dataset for \textit{Factory}, 1/100th of the full dataset for \textit{Simple Shapes}).
 This assesses the impact of the unsupervised cycle-consistency losses, and the performance of fully supervised models in a low data regime.